CeyHun01/Agar.io-Train-Line-Controller/README.md

 Using this extension is straightforward.
 Here are the steps:

-- **Accessing the Menu:**
+- **Accessing Setup Menu:**
-  After installing the extension and entering the game, you can open the custom menu by pressing the Backquote (`) (é) (") keys.

-  (On some keyboards, the Backquote key may be different, This key is usually located just below the 'ESC' key and just above the 'Tab' key on most QWERTY keyboards.)
+After installing the extension for the first time, you'll see a notification indicating that the extension is active.
+You can proceed to the menu setup by clicking the OK button in this notification.
+Additionally, if you wish to open the control panel with a key, you can assign one for that purpose.

 - **Key Settings:**
 Once the menu is open, navigate to the "Setup" tab to customize your key settings.
 Here, you'll see a 3x3 grid of button configurations.
 Each button's position represents a specific direction.
 For example, the top-left button represents the top-left direction, and the bottom-right button represents the bottom-right direction.
 You can customize these buttons to improve your in-game control.